augusto-herrmann/slide-decks/presentations/2023/04/integrating-data-sources-and-publishing-open-data-with-fastetl-and-airflow.md

 # Why we made it

-- code we wrote had been using extensively could be useful to others who use Airflow
+- code we wrote had been using extensively **since 2019** could be useful to others who use Airflow
 - we 💓 free and open source software
 - expand our network of developers 👥
 - get feedback and contributions 👂